Web Application Penetration Testing Services

 Web application security focuses on protecting the systems that power modern websites, platforms, and online services.
-These applications often handle sensitive data, business logic, and user interactions – making them a frequent target for attackers.
+These applications often handle sensitive data, business logic, and user interactions, which makes them a frequent target for attackers.

 Security weaknesses often arise from insecure code or third-party libraries that can affect application logic, authentication flows, and how users interact with the system.
 These issues are rarely detected by automated scanners.